 An introduction to major approaches to counseling related to the problems for which they are best suited and to the personality theory and the assumptions about man on which they are based.
-Prerequisite: General Psychology I or II (PSY 1113 or 1213) or permission of instructor.
+Prerequisite: General Psychology (PSY 1113) or permission of instructor.

-Techniques of Counseling (3 credit hours) PSY 4263
+PSY 4263 Techniques of Counseling (3 credit hours)

 Designed to develop competencies in using major counseling theories in assisting counselees to deal with a wide range of personal, interpersonal and vocational problems.
 Emphasis is also given to assist prospective counselors develop self-understanding and to understand how this can influence success as a member of a helping profession.
-Prerequisite: Principles of Counseling (PSY 4213).